Carl Phillips

 the main point.
 He touches himself here,

-and here.
+here.
 Directive.

 Turns his face away.
 It can look like ransom.
 Now it looks